 Secondly, when upstream stops supporting the old version, the maintenance cost rises quickly.
 Since we don’t allow mixing two versions easily (and I don’t really want to go down that path), a single version must provide all implementations that the union of its reverse dependencies requires.
 This meant that I had to put significant effort fixing Python 3.8 and 3.9 support in Twisted 19.

 Thirdly, old versions tend to end up becoming vulnerable.
 This is now the case both with Twisted and Pillow!
 In both cases, we can’t clean up vulnerable versions yet because they still have unresolved Python 2 reverse dependencies.
-We have a pretty descriptive phrase for this kind of situation in Polish: «to arouse with your hand in the potty».
+We have a pretty descriptive phrase for this kind of situation in Polish: «to wake up with your hand in the potty».

 What’s my point here?
 Removing Python 2 proactively means removing it at our leisure.
 We start with packages that don’t need it (because they fully support Python 3), we unlock the removal in their dependencies, we clean these dependencies… and when one of the upstreams decides to remove it, we don’t have to do anything because we’ve already done that and resolved all the issues.
 And we don’t have to worry about having to quickly clean up the depgraph and remove vulnerable versions or perform non-trivial backports.